Maple-Hearts/Maple-Docs/docs/Rules/home.md

 # Maple Hearts Rules

 ?> These are the rules enforced in Maple Hearts.
 These rules are crucial in ensuring a fair and realistic roleplay experience.
-We hope the rules listed outline everything but **keep in mind that rules are subject to change at nearly any time, a announcement will be given when a rule change occurs**.
+We hope the rules listed outline everything but **keep in mind that rules are subject to change at nearly any time, A announcement will be given when a rule change occurs**.
 If you have any questions or queries, feel free to contact a staff member through Discord via a ticket.

 !> We reserve the right to wipe any character data if you are deemed inactive.